kranthimunjam/DSA/problems/src/graphs/CourseSchedule.md

 ## Solutions

-Only catch here is since it is directed graph a node can be reached twice but still doesn’t mean there is a cycle.
+Only catch here is since it is directed graphs a node can be reached twice but still doesn’t mean there is a cycle.
-In below graph, `4` is visited again while processing `3` but that doesn’t mean there’s a cycle.
+In below graphs, `4` is visited again while processing `3` but that doesn’t mean there’s a cycle.
 For that reason, once a node is processed, we are removing it from hashmap.

 ![img_4.png](resources/img_4.png)